 A good pass (Grade 'C' or better) at A.S.
 Level Chemistry is required.
-Students with lower grades will need to make a special application and will be expected to resit the A.S. examinations, either in the June or November sessions.
+Students with lower grades will need to make a special application and will be expected to resit the A.S. examinations.

 The course is divided into three topics and each topic is divided into sub-topics: